 - At its current state Minimalism In 21 Days is about 300 pages and requires some radical attenuation.
 We believe it should be 100 to 150 pages.

-- We could release it on time (originally slated for March 28), but a book about getting rid of superfluous excess should itself be free of superfluous excess.
+- We could release it on time (originally slated for March 28, 2011), but a book about getting rid of excess should itself be free of excess.

-- A lot of people have asked us about this book via email and comments on this site and on Twitter, and we feel it is our duty to give those people the best quality product possible.
+- A lot of people have asked us about this book via email and social media, and we feel it is our duty to give those people the best quality product possible.

 - We have control of the deadline.
 Thankfully, in this case, we aren’t held to a deadline by someone else, which means we can chose to move back the date so we can focus on producing the best quality ebook.